SSoelvsten/adiar/docs/core.md

 ## Files

-All algorithms of _Adiar_ rely on working on the explicit ordering of elements on disk.
+All algorithms of _Adiar_ rely on exploiting an explicit ordering of elements on disk.

 ### Nodes

-BDDs are stored on disk with the specific exploitable ordering mentioned above (c.f.
+BDDs are stored on disk with the specific ordering mentioned above (c.f.
 [Nodes and Pointers](#nodes-and-pointers)).
 If you want to construct a BDD by hand then you have to explicitly follow this ordering; otherwise the algorithms will have _undefined behaviour_.
-More precisely, in _Adiar_ a set of nodes are stored in a `node_file` in which all these nodes are stored in _reverse_ of the ordering above.
+Yet, that is not the whole story: In _Adiar_ a set of nodes are stored in a `node_file` in which all these nodes are stored in _reverse_ of the ordering above.

+#### Node Stream

+One can then read from a `node_file` by use of the `node_stream<bool>` class, where the boolean template argument specifies whether the content should be reversed (default is an in-order traversal of the nodes, as described [above](#nodes-and-pointers)).
+This class attaches to the `node_file` (and the [BDD](/bdd.md) wrapping class) on construction and detaches again on deconstruction.
+The class provides the following member functions

+- `void reset()`

+  Reset the node_stream back to its beginning.

+- `bool can_pull()`

+  Return whether there is a next element to pull.

+- `const node pull()`

+  Get the next node from the stream and move to the next.

+- `const node peek()`

+  Get the next node from the stream without moving to the next.

 #### Node Writer